Helvetia 'Stop' and 'Sport'

 Scroll down for more.....

-Following the introduction of a range of sports, shock protected, watches in the 1930s it looks as if Helvetia decided to try to build on this market and develop watches with a built in stop watch function, possibly spurred on by similar watches being developed by other manufacturers at this time.
+Following the introduction of a range of sports, shock protected, watches in 1929 it looks as if Helvetia decided to try to build on this market and develop watches with a built in stop watch function, possibly spurred on by similar watches being developed by other manufacturers at this time.

 In 1940 they applied for a patent for a ‘Timepiece with centre seconds hand which can be set to zero’.